-- Reject any application of grant funding to unsuitable projects - \circ \quad Identify where labour intensive design support is needed to improve projects with potential - Assess whether the public body will be able to meet its targets with the proposed project list - The public body is required to consider EPWP's assessment of the proposed project list, make adjustments and finalise it for inclusion as an Annexure to the grant agreement. - Each public body's project list will form the basis of the grant agreement between them and the Department of Public Works and Infrastructure in terms of the total EPWP Targets, and individual project FTE targets, to be delivered from each EPWP programme/project.
+- The Department of Public Works and Infrastructure will review the project list, mainly with a view to - Reject any application of grant funding to unsuitable projects - o Identify where labour intensive design support is needed to improve projects with potential - o Assess whether the public body will be able to meet its targets with the proposed project list - The public body is required to consider EPWP's assessment of the proposed project list, make adjustments and finalise it for inclusion as an Annexure to the grant agreement. - Each public body's project list will form the basis of the grant agreement between them and the Department of Public Works and Infrastructure in terms of the total EPWP Targets, and individual project FTE targets, to be delivered from each EPWP programme/project.